Chapter 4: Setting Up Your Menu

 8. Enter a price (e.g., 4.00 for $4.00) or turn on Open $ to set a way to charge based on market price.
 If set to Open $, TouchBistro will prompt the server to enter a price when the customer orders the item.
 You can enter $0 menu items (e.g., “Glass of Water”).
 You can control how TouchBistro handles zero priced items on the guest checks via the Bill & Chits setting screen.

-9. If you wish TouchBistro to track inventory for this item, tap the Countdown button.
+9. If this is an easily countable item (like a bottle, can, t-shirt, etc.) and you wish TouchBistro to track inventory for this item, you can use the Coundown inventory system.
+So tap the Countdown.

 10. Slide Item in Stock to the green position to indicate it’s in stock.
 Slide it to the off (non green) position to manually flag it as out of inventory.
 If flagged out of stock, this will mark the item out of stock in the order screen.
 You can also use this dialog box to override if the item has been automatically flagged as out of stock but there are still items in stock.